How Artificial Intelligence Will Drive the Future of Penetration Testing in IT Security

 Artificial intelligence refers to the ability of a machine to perform tasks simulating human intelligence.
 A subset of artificial intelligence is machine learning, which refers to the concept that a system can learn and adapt without following explicit instructions but instead use algorithms and statistical models to analyze data and make conclusions.

-Using AI in Penetration Tests
+Is AI Used in Penetration Tests?

 So how can AI and ML help in penetration testing?
 Well, let’s analyze the different phases in a normal penetration testing assessment and determine where AI and ML can be used.
 There are several well- known methodologies and standards that can be used to perform penetration tests such as OSSTMM (Open Source Security Testing Methodology Manual), OWASP (Open Web Application Security Project), NIST (National Institute of Standards and Technology), PTES (Penetration Testing Methodologies and Standards), ISSAF (Information System Security Assessment Framework).
 But for this specific article and to simplify the analysis, we will be focus on the use of Artificial Intelligence and Machine Learning in the following four phases of penetration testing: